Kolender v. Lawson: Prior history

 The Ninth Circuit, in Lawson v.
-Kolender, 658 F.2d 1362 (1981), had additionally held that Penal Code §647(e) violated the Fourth Amendment’s prohibition of unreasonable searches and seizures because it "subverts the probable cause requirement" by authorizing arrest for conduct that is no more than suspicious.
+Kolender (1981), had additionally held that Penal Code §647(e) violated the Fourth Amendment’s prohibition of unreasonable searches and seizures because it "subverts the probable cause requirement" by authorizing arrest for conduct that is no more than suspicious.
 "Vagrancy statutes cannot turn otherwise innocent conduct into a crime".
-Id. at 1367.

 The Ninth Circuit also noted that "police knowledge of the identity of an individual they have deemed 'suspicious' grants the police unfettered discretion to initiate or continue the investigation of the person long after the detention has ended.
 Information concerning the stop, the arrest and the individual's identity may become part of a large scale data bank."
-Id. at 1368.

 Lawson represented himself up through the conclusion of the Federal Ninth Circuit Court appeal.
 He was told he could not represent himself before the Supreme Court without a law degree, so he had an ACLU lawyer represent him before the Court.